Sarah Dillard, founder

 Giovanna Eichner, a graduate of Churchill High School who will be attending Boston College in the fall, will be a teaching fellow for Science in Society.

-Jessica Bowen, Thomas Mande, and Anoushka Sharma will be teaching fellows for Practical Psychology.
+Jessica Bowen and Thomas Mande will be teaching fellows for Practical Psychology.
 Jessica is a rising senior at Churchill.
 Thomas is a graduate of Whitman and will be attending Duke University in the fall.
-Anoushka is a graduate of Churchill and will be attending UC-Berkeley in the fall.

 Storytelling & Narrative